avilum/secimport/README.md

 <br><br>

 ## TODO:
+- Node support (dtrace hooks)
-- Node/Deno support (dtrace hooks)
+- Go support (dtrace hooks)
+- Allow/Block list configuration
-- Whitelist/Blocklist configuration
+- Create a .yaml configuration per module in the code
+  - Use secimport to compile that yml
+  - Create a single dcript policy
+  - Run an application with that policy using dtrace, without using `secure_import`